cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 }
 ```

-In the `EventMouse` class, there are three values has been defined:
+In the `EventMouse` class, there are three values have been defined:
 - public static BUTTON_LEFT = 0;
 - public static BUTTON_MIDDLE = 1;
 - public static BUTTON_RIGHT = 2;